 - 1 lb (4 sticks) butter, each stick cut into quarters and softened

-- 1 tbsp plus 1/2 tsp vanilla extract
+- 1 tablespoon plus ½ teaspoon vanilla extract

 - 5 C powdered sugar